 Prior to making an application you may wish to view the PECOL instructional video which can be accessed below.

-PECOL can be accessed by clicking the below link
+PECOL can be accessed on the following link

 Plant Health Inspection Branch have also developed an instructional video for submitting an application which can be viewed by clicking the link below